bunbohue19/Intro-2-DS/README.md

 # Intro2DS
-This is the implementation for the project: Mining and classifying Vietnamese news
+This is the implementation for the project: "Mining and classifying Vietnamese news"

 in the range of the course: "IT4142E: Introduction to Data Science"